wp-plugins/evermore/Readme.txt

 == Installation ==

 1. Copy evermore.php into your WordPress plugins directory (wp-content/plugins).
 2. Log in to WordPress Admin.
-Go to the Plugins page and click Activate for Evermore
+Go to the Plugins section and click Activate for Evermore

 == Frequently Asked Questions ==